The infractions she's charged with are so minor, it's hard to believe.

 Chelsea Manning's extraordinary act of whistleblowing continues to enrich journalism, the public, and the historic record to this day.
 Chelsea is currently appealing her unjust conviction and 35-year jail sentence under the Espionage Act, but her legal team is deeply in debt.
 Freedom of the Press Foundation is helping to raise money for her appeal by offering a way for people to donate to her legal defense here

-While the bill has many significant flaws, the USA Freedom Act vote is also historic: it’s the first time since the 1970s that Congress has indicated its intention to restrict the vast powers of intelligence agencies like the NSA, rather than exponentially expand them.
-It also shows the power that investigative journalism and brave whistleblowing can have on even the most entrenched government interests.
-Two years ago, debating these modest changes would’ve been unthinkable, and it is absolutely a vindication for Edward Snowden.
+While the bill has many significant flaws, it is historic: it’s the first time since the 1970s Congress has indicated its intention to restrict the vast powers of intel agencies like the NSA, rather than expanding them.

 U.S. Attorney General Loretta Lynch was just interviewed by CBS News, fearmongering about losing Section 215 of the Patriot Act if Congress fails to re-authorize it.
 Only problem for her is the DoJ's own IG just

 released a report today that directly contradicts what she said.

 Over the weekend the US conducted a raid in Syria where they killed an alleged ISIS leader.
 Beyond the whole conducting-war-operations-in-a-country-we're-not-at-war-with question, the NYT published an interesting anecdote buried in their piece.
 It's about how they found out where this ISIS guy was located, and way more sensitive than anything Snowden leaked.

 At the same time as David Petraeus got off with probation and a fine, the Justice Department has been pushing for extreme jail time for other leakers who talk to journalists—often over leaks of far less sensitive material.